Pioneer Woman Vegetable Quesadillas

 • 1 cup salsa

-3. For the quesadilla: Melt 2 tablespoons of butter in a large skillet over medium-low heat.
-Toss in the onion and season with a pinch of salt and pepper.
-Allow the onions to caramelize and cook down for 8 to 10 minutes.
-Spoon into a bowl and reserve.
+2. Caramelize the Onions: Melt 2 tablespoons of butter in a large skillet over medium heat.
+Add the sliced onion, season with salt and pepper, and cook, stirring occasionally, until caramelized, about 8-10 minutes.
+Transfer the onions to a bowl and set aside.

-6. Melt 2 tablespoons of butter in a large skillet to build a quesadilla.
-Sprinkle 1 cup of Monterey Jack cheese over a tortilla, then add a quarter of the broiled veggies, 2 tablespoons of thawed roasted corn, and a quarter of the caramelized onion to roughly one-half of the tortilla, and allow the cheese to melt for 2 to 3 minutes.
+4. Assemble the Quesadilla: In the same skillet, melt 2 tablespoons of butter over medium heat.
+Place one spinach tortilla in the skillet, sprinkle 1 cup of Monterey Jack cheese over the entire surface, then add a quarter of the broiled vegetables, 2 tablespoons of roasted corn, and a quarter of the caramelized onions on one half of the tortilla.
+Let the cheese melt, about 2-3 minutes.

-7. Fold the quesadilla in half and cook for another minute on each side, or until it is golden and crisp.
+5. Cook the Quesadilla: Fold the tortilla in half and cook for another minute on each side, until golden and crispy.
+Remove from the skillet and repeat the process with the remaining tortillas, butter, cheese, and vegetables.

 Pioneer Woman Vegetable Quesadillas